Child Support Enforcement

 1-877-631-9973, Option 2, to request a paper application.

 After the review is complete, the case is sent to the local attorney.
 The attorney will decide if the case should go to court.
 The court makes the final decision if the support order will be changed.

 These and other enforcement methods may be used.
 The most common methods are:

 - Passport denial; and

 Income withholding is the most effective way to collect child support.
 Money is taken directly out of the parent’s paycheck.

 Past due support over $500 will be reported to the credit agency.

 If more than three months of past due support is owed these licenses may be suspended:

-A parent’s passport may be withheld if more than $2,500 of past due support is owed.
+A parent’s state tax refund may be taken if more than $150 of past due support is owed.